IB Programme

 What are the IBDP subjects on offer at BSB?

-The British School of Barcelona is an accredited IB World School offering International Baccalaureate® (IB) Diploma Programme (DP) for students aged 16-18/19 at the BSB Nexus campus.
+The British School of Barcelona is an authorised IB World School offering International Baccalaureate® (IB) Diploma Programme (DP) for students aged 16-18/19 at both the BSB Nexus campus in Castelldefels and the BSB City Lucà Campus in Barcelona.

 All IBDP students at BSB will study two languages, one science, one maths and one humanities subject.